When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Loneliness

 After Unburdening: Loneliness understands that when I find acceptance, support and love from others, I know I have found my tribe.
-As she lets the Self lead, she can trust that these relationships are healthy.

 Miss Independent

-This part works with Loneliness and Unlovable.
+This part worked with Loneliness and Unlovable.

 After Unburdening: She wants to choose to have others in her life that she can form healthy relationships with.
 It is okay not to engage in unhealthy relationships.

-There is a difference between a person having a healthy dependence and unhealthy dependence on me.
 When the Suffocated Soul and the Dementor parts are present, Miss Independent can know and understand that the relationship is unhealthy.
-In those situations it's okay to ask for help and/or separate from the situation.
+In those situations, it's okay to ask for help and/or separate from the situation.

 Raising children has brought much joy.
 It's possible to be a mother and be independent, participating in activities and a lifestyle that is desired.